c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 - `user_name` (string, default value is `"User"`.)

-   This string is used when providing conversation history to the ChatGPT prompt.
+   This string is used when providing conversation history to the LLM prompt.
-   Deprecated in version 1.1.0, but reinstated in version 1.1.1.

 - `system_name` (string, default value is "System")

-   This string is used when providing conversation history to the ChatGPT prompt.
+   This string is used when providing conversation history to the LLM prompt.
-   Deprecated in version 1.1.0, but reinstated in version 1.1.1.

 - `prompt_template` (string)

-  This specifies the file of the prompt for making ChatGPT generate a system utterance as a relative path from the configuration file directory.
+  This specifies the file of the prompt for making LLM generate a system utterance as a relative path from the configuration file directory.

 - `temperature` (float, default value is `0.7`)

-  The temperature parameter when calling ChatGPT.
+  The temperature parameter when calling LLM.

-- `gpt_model` (string, default value is `gpt-4o-mini`)
+- `model` (string, default value is `gpt-4o-mini`)

-   Open AI GPT model.
+   LLM model.
 You can specify `gpt-4o`, `gpt-4o-mini` and so on.

 - `instruction` (string, see [this](https://github.com/c4a-ri/dialbb/blob/main/dialbb/util/globals.py)default for the default value.)